iotaledger/gh-tangle-release/README.md

 # GitHub Action to Add Release Metadata to The IOTA Tangle

-This GitHub Action will take the contents of your GitHub release and create an associated Transactions on the IOTA Tangle.
+This GitHub Action will take the contents of your GitHub release and create an associated transaction on the IOTA Tangle.
 This way the data associated with the release becomes immutable.

 ## Usage